karooolis/til/chrome-dev-tools/exploring-http-2.md

 Since HTTP/2 is already with us and can be used, and is used by giants such as Google or Twitter, I decided to explore a little bit more what the hype is all about.

+Note that today's TIL does not really fit into any categories but since I use Chrome Dev Tools for inspecting network performance, I will leave the entry in "Chrome Dev Tools" section for now.

 ## Aim of HTTP/2